satra/NiPyPe-Paper/nipype_paper.rst

-(e.g., file, floating point value, list of integers, etc.,.) and dependencies (e.g., does input ‘a’ require input ‘b’); (b) outputs and their types, (c) how to execute the underlying software (e.g., run a matlab script, or call a command line program); and (d) a mapping which defines the outputs that are produced given a particular set of inputs.
+(e.g., file, floating point value, list of integers, etc.,.) and dependencies (e.g., does input ‘a’ require input ‘b’); (b) outputs and their types, (c) how to execute the underlying software (e.g., run a MATLAB script, or call a command line program); and (d) a mapping which defines the outputs that are produced given a particular set of inputs.
 Using an object-oriented approach, we minimize redundancy in interface definition by creating a hierarchy of base Interface classes (see Figure